 • The Prometheus humidors, while expensive, look great:

 • While one might assume because of the wrapper this will be a mild cigar, it’s not.
-It’s definitely a lot lighter than a regular Fuente Fuente OpusX, but the Angel’s Share is a solid medium in regards to strength.
+It’s definitely a lot lighter than a regular Fuente Fuente OpusX, but the Angel’s Share is a solid medium in regard to strength.

 • The Angel’s Share is quite a bit sweeter than a normal OpusX release and akin much more to a seriously aged Ashton VSG without the insane complexity.
 However, the dichotomy between the sweetness and strength that is present in the profile is very interesting.